shx-lyu/hybrid-precoding/README.md

 # What it does
-The main function that draws the spectral efficiency versus SNR via different algorithms; The setting is in mmWave hybrid precoding using finite-resolution PSs.
+The main function that draws the spectral efficiency versus SNR via different algorithms.
+The setting is in mmWave hybrid precoding using finite-resolution PSs.

 # Major algorithms
  1. the alternating minimization+SIC method